-Figure 2.

-Multi-Tiered System of Support in Schools
+Figure 1.
+Multi-Tiered System of Support in Schools INTERVENE BRIDGE SUPPORT

 Models depicting multi-tiered systems of support are rooted in a strong evidence base.
 There is a rich literature on "what works" in school mental health (SBMHSA Consortium, 2013).
 For example, at Tier 1, recent systematic reviews have pointed to the important role of social emotional learning (SEL) for enhancing psychological and academic outcomes (Durlak et al., 2011).
 Systematic skills instruction for enhancing social relationships, coping with stress, and regulating behavior has also been shown to yield a substantial return-on-investment, with estimates from the United Kingdom suggesting that for every 1£ spent, an 86 £ yield can be expected (Knapp, McDaid, & Parsonage, 2011; Roberts & Grimes, 2011).
-Explicit SEL instruction is a key part of Tier 1 programming in support of student mental health and wellbeing.
+Explicit SEL instruction is a key part of Tier 1 programming.